SubstrateGaming/Substrate.NET.Toolchain/Tools/Ajuna.DotNet/README.md

 - Generate `AjunaExample.RestClient.Mockup/Interfaces/*.cs` classes.

 Using `dotnet ajuna update` skips the first task (downloading metadata) and only generates the respective code.

+## Debuging

+You can run the Generator, with F5 and the argument "update" After you initially have executed the generation once.